GTBitsOfGood/juno/README.md

 Juno is a monorepo using a combination of NestJS, [gRPC](https://grpc.io/), Protobuf, Prisma, and Postgres for API endpoints, interservice communication, and object storage/modeling.

-Packages are managed through [Yarn Workspaces](https://yarnpkg.com/features/workspaces).
+Packages are managed through [PNPM Workspaces](https://pnpm.io/workspaces).
 The current packages are as follows:

 - [api-gateway](./packages/api-gateway/): The publicly visible API routes and their first-layer validation + logic.
 Decides what services to utilize per-request via [Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call) (RPC) based on the API route and given information
 - [auth-service](./packages/auth-service/): An internal service used to handle all API authentication necessities.
 Provides RPC endpoints for API key generation/validation/revocation and JWT generation/validation.
 Used in some endpoints but primarily as middleware within the gateway to ensure authorized access to other services